How to Start A Blog of Your Own

 You can also reach out to like-minded folks at relevant forums, answer questions at Reddit or Quora, and get in touch with fellow bloggers who talk about the same topic as yours.
 If you are invited to speak about your topic of expertise, don’t forget to promote your blog to your listeners.
 You can do guest posting — posting content on another website — and get a link back to your blog.
 You can also get interviewed in a podcast and reach out to a different set of audiences to share your blog.

 Congratulations!
 You just got started with your blog and now it’s live.
 But that’s just the beginning.
+Keep going, but also take note to avoid the common mistakes bloggers make.

 Any questions, please leave a comment!